nghiant3223/handbook/base/os/thread.md

 - Many to Many: N user threads are multiplexed to N kernel thread.
 You get quick context switches and you take advantage of all the cores in your system.
 The main disadvantage of this approach is the complexity it adds to the scheduler.

 In Many to One model, when a user thread making an I/O request, all other threads are also blocked.
 The reason is that while waiting for I/O, kernel thread is in waiting state and not scheduled any CPU.

+## Critical Section

+Part of the program that should not be concurrently executed by more than one of program's concurrent processes of threads at a time.

+Typically, the critical section accesses a shared resource, such as a data structure, a peripheral device, or a network connection, that does not allow multiple concurrent accesses.

+By careful controlling which variable are modified inside and outside the critical section, concurrent access to that state is prevented.

 ## Race Condition and Data Race